 Once you have decided exactly what you need from your new team member, you need to articulate this into a specification.
 Your recruiter will work with you to do this, offering insight into the candidate market to ensure you appeal to those most likely to suit you.

 Read the talent guide to get further guidance on this.

-Using the Compliant Sourcing approach developed by Hays, you can realise your contracts for work and services, statements of work and temp contracts in a fully legally compliant way.
+Using the Compliant Sourcing approach developed by Hays, you can realise your contracts in a fully legally compliant way.